 By now you probably know that eating sugar increases an individual’s risk of tooth decay.
 That’s because plaque uses the sugars we consume as fuel to produce those harmful acids that destroy tooth enamel.
-What you might not realize is that not all sugar consumption has the same impact on your oral health, and that a candy bar eaten in the afternoon has significantly worse impact on your oral health than a piece of cake you eat for desert.
+What you might not realize is that not all sugar consumption has the same impact on your oral health, and that a candy bar eaten in the afternoon has significantly worse impact on your oral health than a piece of cake you eat for dessert.

 When you eat a larger meal like breakfast, lunch or dinner, your mouth produces more, that’s right, saliva!
 This excess saliva flow helps to wash away foods you have during the meal so your mouth remains relatively clean after.

 However, when you snack throughout the day, taking small bites of food here and there, your mouth doesn’t produce any additional saliva.
-As a result, far more of that candy bar you enjoyed in the late afternoon remains stuck to the surface of your teeth than any foods that you eat as part of dinner, including desert.
+As a result, far more of that candy bar you enjoyed in the late afternoon remains stuck to the surface of your teeth than any foods that you eat as part of dinner, including dessert.

 The more sugar that remains in your mouth from snacking, the more fuel you provide plaque to create acids that damage tooth enamel.

 It’s not just sweets that damage your teeth.
 Goldfish crackers and P&J sandwiches with the crust cut off both contain carbohydrates, which are just a more complex form of sugar.
-So even if you have a no sugar policy, feeding your kids an afternoon snack can still present oral health problems depending on what’s on the menu.
+So even if you have a no-sugar policy, feeding your kids an afternoon snack can still present oral health problems depending on what’s on the menu.

 To avoid problematic snacking, try munching on fresh fruits and vegetables.
-Not only do these types of food contain very little sugar, their high water content helps to wash away food particles from the surface of your teeth.
+Not only do these types of food contain very little sugar, but their high water content also helps to wash away food particles from the surface of your teeth.
 It’s little wonder than apples, celery and other crunchy fruits and vegetables have the nickname “Mother Nature’s toothbrush.”

 Avoid Soda and Juice

 Most kids love fresh juice and many adults crave soda, but both offer problems when it comes to protecting long-term oral health.
 Regular soda and fruit juice both contain high levels of sugar, which we just covered why you and your kids should avoid.
-But even diet sodas can freshly squeezed juices also present a bigger risk to your oral health than you might think.
+But even diet sodas and freshly squeezed juices present a bigger risk to your oral health than you might think.

-All forms of soda and fruit juice have one thing in common – they all high levels of acidity.
+All forms of soda and fruit juice have one thing in common - they all high levels of acidity.
 The pH level of your mouth – which needs to stay fairly low – spikes after drinking soda or juice.
-When the pH level in the mouth become more acidic rather than neutral, the increased acid levels begin to wear down tooth enamel in the same way as the acid produced from plaque.
-When you combine the sugars in regular soda and many store bought brands of juice with natural acidity found in these types of beverages, every sip coats your teeth in a liquid that can cause serious damage over the long-term.
+When the pH level in the mouth becomes more acidic rather than neutral, the increased acid levels begin to wear down tooth enamel in the same way as the acid produced from plaque.
+When you combine the sugars in regular soda and many store-bought brands of juice with natural acidity found in these types of beverages, every sip coats your teeth in a liquid that can cause serious damage over the long-term.
 It’s no wonder than many in the oral health community compare drinking soda and juice with added sugar with bathing your teeth in battery acid.

 Avoiding sugary and highly acidic beverages is the best technique for avoiding an increased risk of tooth decay.
 But if you just can’t resist, make sure you and your kids wash your soda or juice down with some water.